El Rushbo and the Excellence in Broadcasting Network.

 He wants to take away your Medicare.

-Why he is an out and out monster.
+Why, he is an out-and-out monster.

-So they're clearly threatened by him, just as they are uh threatened by Sarah Palin and the others.
+So they're clearly threatened by him, just as they are threatened by Sarah Palin and the others.

 Ned, thanks for the call.